SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         OR "stabiliz*" OR "stabilis*" OR "intervention$" OR "counteract" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" OR "regulat*" )
-        NEAR/5 ("volatil*" OR "instability" OR "unstable" OR "anomalies") )
+        NEAR/5 ("volatil*" OR "instability" OR "unstable" OR "anomalies" OR "price shock$") )
       OR
       (